-After being spotted in an open dance call by film director Randa Haines (director, "Children of a Lesser God"), she was cast in a supporting role in Ms. Haines ballroom film, “Dance With Me,” starring Vanessa Williams.
-Bronwen then went on to dance in a number of National commercials, Print Campaigns and more films including “Center Stage,” Choreographed by Susan Stroman.
+After being spotted by film director Randa Haines (director, Children of a Lesser God), she was cast in a supporting role in Ms. Haines ballroom film, “Dance With Me”, starring Vanessa Williams.
+Bronwen then went on to dance in a number of National commercials, Print Campaigns and additional films including “Center Stage”, choreographed by Susan Stroman.

 At the encouragement of Rainda Haines, and her acting coach (RADA alumni, Marc Jacobs) Bronwen moved to New York to pursue acting professionally.
 After playing a small role in a film directed by Ed Norton (Keeping the Faith), she was advised by him to study with Terry Schreiber in NYC.
 Bronwen studied with Terry for 4 years.
 As an actor, she performed for many years in plays and films in NYC.